 Astragalus zanskarensis, Honupatta, Ladakh.
 (Photo copyright © by Kaj Halberg)

 Caragana gerardiana is a shrub to 1.2 m tall, densely branched, very spiny.
 Like in Astragalus, old leaf-stalks form stiff spines, to 4 cm long.
-It has about the same distribution as Astragalus candolleanus.
+This plant grows in dry steppe country and semi-deserts, at altitudes between 2,600 and 4,200 m, from northern Pakistan eastwards to central Nepal.
+It is often collected as firewood.
 The specific name was given in honour of English herbalist John Gerard (c.
 1545-1612).

 Caragana gerardiana, Upper Marsyangdi Valley, Annapurna, central Nepal.
 (Photo copyright © by Kaj Halberg)